tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

                             'prop_size': 'Property Size'})
   ```

-* Similar to parallel coordinates plot, the parallel categories plot axes can be sorted by clicking and dragging to the desired location.
+* Similar to the parallel coordinates plot, the parallel categories plot axes can be sorted by clicking and dragging to the desired location.

   ![sort_categories.gif](Images/sort_categories.gif)